 Max works across many industries and has particular experience in the following sectors: food and consumer products, pharmaceuticals, healthcare, chemicals, media, transport and logistics, and telecoms.
-Max is listed as “one of the world’s leading competition experts” in Who’s Who Legal: Competition 2018 and as “a leading competition expert under 45” in Who’s Who Legal: Competition – Future Leaders 2017.
-He is recognised in the Legal Media Group’s Expert Guides “Rising Stars” section for competition and antitrust (2016, 2017 and 2018 editions) and is also ranked by GCR Who’s Who Legal as one of eight leading state aid lawyers in Germany (2017 edition).
+Max is listed as “one of the world’s leading competition experts” in Who’s Who Legal: Competition (2021) and previously as “a leading competition expert under 45” in Who’s Who Legal: Competition – Future Leaders (2017-2020).
+He is „Recommended by The Legal 500“, listed in Chambers Europe for Competition/European Law, and recognised in the Legal Media Group’s Expert Guides “Rising Stars” section for competition and antitrust .
+In relation to state aid law he is ranked by GCR Who’s Who Legal as one of the few leading state aid lawyers in Germany (2017-2021).

 Max is admitted to the Bar in Germany (Rechtsanwalt).
 He is a member of the association of German antitrust lawyers (Studienvereinigung Kartellrecht), the Berlin Roundtable EU State aid law (Berliner Gesprächskreis zum Europäischen Beihilfenrecht), and the American Bar Association (Antitrust Section).

 Languages: German, English

 - Advising CRRC on the merger control and FDI aspects of its acquisition of Vossloh Locomotives (complex phase II proceedings before the Bundeskartellamt)

 - Advising Qell Acquisition Corp.
 (SPAC) in relation to its multi-billion merger with Lilium

 - Advising a multinational conglomerate in relation to the sale of a supplier to the automotive industry to a competitor (complex EU case with remedies)